ros-industrial-attic/industrial_experimental/industrial_robot_pkg_gen/README.md

-This package is an experimental package to help automate the creation of ROS-Industrial robot packages.
+This package is an experimental package to help automate the creation of ROS-Industrial robot support packages.
 This package incorporates the following standard procedures:

 Standardize URDFs – see http://wiki.ros.org/Industrial/Tutorials/Create%20a%20URDF%20for%20an%20Industrial%20Robot

-Standardize directory structure – see http://wiki.ros.org/Industrial/Tutorials/SuggestedPackageLayoutNewRepositories
+Standardize Directory Structure – see http://wiki.ros.org/Industrial/Tutorials/SuggestedPackageLayoutNewRepositories

-Standardize moveit config packages – see http://wiki.ros.org/Industrial/Tutorials/Create_a_MoveIt_Pkg_for_an_Industrial_Robot
+Standardize MoveIt Config Packages – see http://wiki.ros.org/Industrial/Tutorials/Create_a_MoveIt_Pkg_for_an_Industrial_Robot

 Here is the suggested work flow: